 - Students who complete the auto service degree gain one of the two years of experience required for ASE certification as they work alongside certified staff.

 - A professional advisory board provides guidance to the Technology Department for program development and improvement.

 Statistics to Note

-- Out of 16 recent graduates of the auto service program, 10 have full-time employment in a related occupation and two are involved in mission work.
-One graduate has started his own repair business.
+- Out of 16 recent graduates of the auto service program, 11 have full-time employment in a related occupation and two are involved in mission work.

 - Auto students from Southern's program have an 85 percent pass rate for the ASE certification.